 Traill College has a long and special history as part of Trent University.
-It is the home base for the academic departments of English, Cultural Studies, Media Studies, and Modern Languages and Literatures, the School for the Study of Canada as well as graduate programs in Cultural Studies (PhD), English (Public Text MA), History (MA) and Theory Culture and Politics (TCP MA).
+It is the home base for the academic departments of English, Cultural Studies, and Media Studies, the School for the Study of Canada as well as graduate programs in Cultural Studies (PhD), English (Public Text MA), History (MA) and Theory Culture and Politics (TCP MA).

 Primarily consisting of a collection of old houses of architectural and historic significance, it has a beautiful location near the downtown core of Peterborough.